josephGZC/molecular_dynamics_MOFs_Cd/README.md

 ## Summary

 ### Problem
-Cadmium Contamination in Water Sources
+Cadmium contamination in water sources

 ### Objectives
 * Determine the potential of UiO-66 and its derivatives as adsorbents of Cd.